 The therapeutic setting should be a comfortable space where family members feel safe to express themselves openly and honestly.

+This setting can be a professional office, a home-based environment, or even a community center.
 The key is to create an atmosphere that facilitates trust and the building of a strong therapeutic alliance with the therapist.

 Some therapists prefer to offer home-based service delivery, allowing them better to understand the family dynamics in their natural environment.